projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 simplify the design as HV does not support any exception handling itself.
 HV supports only static memory mapping, so there should be no
 #PF or #GP.
 If HV receives an exception indicating an error, an assert
-function is then executed with an error message print out, and the system then halts.
+function is then executed with an error message printout, and the system then halts.

-Native interrupts could be generated from one of the following
+Native interrupts can be generated from one of the following
 sources:

 -  GSI interrupts